TJDRZ/library/README.md

-This is a library project for The Odin Project
+# Library project for The Odin Project

+Main objectives:

+- Usage of object constructors
+- Changed the object constructor to a class upon learning